MBEDOBE/react_blog/README.md

 * How to create a simple blog website using entirely Javascript and JSON.
   * ![idea_image](https://github.com/MBEDOBE/react_blog/blob/master/REACT%20MERN.png)
 * React.js Front End:
-   React.js was used to build simple Components, and render them as HTML.
+   React.js: was used to build simple Components, and render them as HTML.

 * Express.js and Node.js Server:
-   Get and POST methods were used to access and update data in th MongoDB database via callbacks and promises from the front end.
+   how to use Get and POST methods  to access and update data in th MongoDB database via callbacks and promises from the front end.

 ## Usage example